-This is a required component of MYP.
-Service and Action help students connect what is learned in school with the real world.
+This is a required/mandatory component of MYP.
+All MYP4 and MYP5 students are required to take part in Service and Action.
+It helps students connect what is learned in school with the real world.
 Service and action activities take a variety of forms and allow each student to independently select their type of service.
-All students in MYP4 and MYP5 need to participate and will be duly informed about their obligations.
-(Students will not be promoted to the Diploma Program if Service and Action requirements are not met.)
+All students in MYP4 and MYP5 will be duly informed about their obligations by the Service and Action leader.
+Students will not be promoted to the Diploma Program if all Service and Action requirements are not met.